Laryd/Laryd/README.md

 Electrical and Telecommunications Engineering graduate who ended up in software.
 I think that path shows in how I build — I care about systems, not just features.
 How things fail.
 What happens at scale.
 Whether the output is actually correct.

-Most of my work lives in payroll and HR infrastructure — the unglamorous side of software that has to be right because people's salaries depend on it.
+I've worked across HR, payroll, telecoms billing, agriculture, and retail — the unglamorous side of software that has to be right because real operations depend on it.

 ---